-(2) If the board determines that the required action district has not met the requirements for a release in RCW 28A.657.100, ((the school district shall remain in required action and submit a new or revised required action plan under the process and timeline as prescribed in WAC 180-17-020 or 180-17-030)) the state board of education may determine that the district remain a Level I required action district and submit a new or revised required action plan under the process and timeline prescribed in WAC 180-17-020, or to the extent applicable in WAC 180-17-030, or it may assign the district to Level II status, according to the requirements of WAC 180-17-060.
+(2) If the board determines that the required action district has not met the requirements for a release in RCW

+28A.657.100, the state board of education may determine that the district remain a Level I required action district and submit a new or revised required action plan under the process and timeline prescribed in WAC 180-17-020, or to the extent applicable in WAC 180-17-030, or following review by the education accountability system oversight committee authorized under RCW 28A.657.130, the Board may assign the district to Level II status, according to the requirements of WAC 180-17-060.
+The oversight committee will have thirty calendar days to review and comment on the findings prior to a Board determination.